Jotschi/vertx-graphql-example/README.md

 This example does not use SQL to interface with the GraphDB.
 Instead it uses makes use of the Object Graph Mapper library [Ferma 2.x](https://github.com/Syncleus/Ferma).
 This library allowed me to create basic Java Classes which map to the vertices which I later used within my Graph.
 Ferma helps a lot if you plan to setup your graph domain model.
 Using a tinkerpop based native API is in most cases the fastest way to interact with the GraphDB.
 OrientDB nativly supports this API and thus the overall overhead is minimal compared to SQL.

 NOTE: Ferma 2.x uses Tinkerpop 2.x - Ferma 3.x makes use of Tinkerpop 3.x and works differently.
 I choose Ferma 2.x for this example because the Tinkerpop 3.x support for OrientDB is still in development. (as of 04/2017)

 ### GraphQL schema

 The GraphQL schema defines which fields and objects can be resolved via a query.
 I use [graphql-java](https://github.com/graphql-java/graphql-java) to setup the schema and process the query.

+The `StarWarsSchema` class contains all schema fields and object definitions.
+Any field may define a data fetcher which is used to access the graph database and load the needed data.
+Data fetchers can access the the graphql query context (in our case the StarWarsRoot vertex) and a source element.
+The context will not change if you access nested elements but the source element can change.
+This is very useful since you can just pass along a vertex.
+This vertex can be processed by another data fetcher and related vertices, edges or a single vertex can be returned.
+You can create a very fast and efficient API if you model your graph relationships in a way that it matches up closely to your graphql schema.

 ### Executing queries